History

 The Porter House now comprises of two buildings – the new signature MGallery Hotel that occupies the first 10 floors of the 36-storey sleek modern tower; and the original building, beautifully restored where our dine and drink destinations span five levels.
 More than just a hotel, The Porter House is an immersive oasis in the city.

 The Porter House Hotel Sydney is located upon Gadigal land and waterways.
-We acknowledge and pay our respects to Gadigal Elders past and present.
+We acknowledge and pay our respects to Gadigal Elders past, present, and emerging.